Richard White (Irish judge): Mission to England

-The delegation had some success, at least in the short term: Burley was removed as Lord Chancellor (though he was later reinstated) and White himself was appointed to a new commission to inquire into the state of the Irish administration, whose other members included the Earl of Kildare, and John Hussey, who was later created the first Baron Galtrim.
+The delegation had some success, at least in the short term: Burley was removed as Lord Chancellor (though he was later reinstated) and White himself was appointed to a new commission to inquire into the state of the Irish administration, whose other members included the Earl of Kildare, and John Hussey, Baron Galtrim.
 White seems to have enjoyed the personal favour of King Edward III, who gave him a licence to acquire land to the value of £20, although as a rule it was strictly forbidden for Irish officials to buy property.
 Significantly, the King ordered that White and his colleagues should not be "troubled" at home for their mission to England, which suggests that they were afraid of reprisals from Burley and his allies.

 Last years and descendants

 In 1365 he was entrusted with the task of keeping the peace in Munster.
 He died in 1367.
 The Richard Whyte who was living at Clogell (Clongill) in 1541 was probably his descendant, as was Patrick White, listed as one of "the gentlemen of East Meath" in 1598.
 Christopher White, who married Jane Netterville early in the following century, was probably Patrick's son.